 To get regional operational inspectors familiar with the new reactor facility and its operation, an operations SRI, selected by the host region, will be added to the construction resident staff at about the time the licensee begins pre-operational testing, to assist with inspection of the testing.
 This inspector will also evaluate and assess the adequacy of plant procedures and the readiness of various operational programs for full power operations prior to fuel load.

 At approximately 6 months before the end of the pre-operational testing program, an additional operations RI will be assigned to the site by the host region to support pre-operational testing and to become familiar with plant operations.
-This double encumbering of the resident inspector positions is intended to provide appropriate overlap between the construction and operational inspectors and provide for an orderly turnover of inspection and assessment responsibilities to the host region at .
+This double encumbering of the resident inspector positions is intended to provide appropriate overlap between the construction and operational inspectors and provide for an orderly turnover of inspection and assessment responsibilities to the host region at the time of a 10 CFR Part 52.103(g) finding that all ITAAC have been met.
 At least one construction inspector will remain onsite after the transition to assist with startup testing inspection.

 Most construction sites will be co-located with an existing operating reactor site that will have its own resident inspection staff.
 The activities at the construction sites must not be allowed to detract from the safety oversight responsibilities the NRC has toward the nearby operating facilities.
 In addition, the inspection programs for construction and operating sites are significantly different from each other; and the training and qualifications for CRIs are different than for operating reactor resident inspectors.
 Thus, the NRC has committed to keeping the CIP separate from the operational inspection program.